linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 3/HBS Case Netflix-Valuing a New Business Model.md

 Despite the complicated, expensive deals for streaming content, Hastings viewed streaming as the

 future of the industry, remarking in 2007, "We named the company Netflix [a name that combined the Internet and "flicks"-a slang term for movies] for a reason; we didn't name it DVDs-by-mail."15 He understood that offering streaming content to customers was a different business proposition than DVDs-by-mail because of its increased content acquisition costs.16 In addition, some analysts feared that Internet service providers (ISPs) would begin to target Netflix because the company's streaming video services would clog ISPs' networks.
 In autumn 2011, for example, Netflix's streaming services accounted for almost $33\%$ of peak hours Internet bandwidth used globally.17

 Accounting for streaming content To account for streaming content, Netflix used the Financial Accounting Standards Board's (FASB) standard 63 (FAS 63).
 This standard specified that broadcasters should account for a license agreement as the purchase of rights.
 Three criteria had to be fulfilled in order for the rights to broadcast content to be considered an asset:18

-1. the cost of each title had to be known or reasonably determinable,
+1. The cost of each title had to be known or reasonably determinable,
-2. the title (or the source file in the case of digital content) must have been received by the broadcaster, and
+2. The title (or the source file in the case of digital content) must have been received by the broadcaster, and
-3. the title had to be available for its first showing.
+3. The title had to be available for its first showing.

 If content met all three criteria, FAS 63 stipulated that it should be recognized on the balance sheet and the income statement.
 On the balance sheet the total value of the licensed titles would be recorded as assets in the content library, and the total unpaid value of the licensed titles would be recorded as a liability (called content account payable) if it was due in less than one year, or as other non-current content liabilities if it was due in one year or later.
 On the income statement, companies had the choice of amortization method used (e.g., straight-line or accelerated) but were encouraged to use a method that reflected expected usage.